sykuznets/novolipetsk-steel/README.md

 This repository contains examples of generalized classes that I have used across multiple projects.
-These classes have been refactored and adjusted to be more generic and suitable for public sharing.
+They’ve been refactored and adjusted to be more generic and suitable for public sharing.
 It is intended for read-only purposes.
 Inside, you will find examples of:

   - Reactive programming